 - Define your goals – Are you trying to increase customer satisfaction or decrease resolution time?
 Do you want to alleviate mundane work from your human agents?
 Can you introduce proactive customer service to solve issues before you even know they exist?

 - Train your AI – Train your AI based on your historical tickets.
-That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your conversational AI.
+That way, you can leverage your existing data to understand how your customers have asked a specific question in the past, increasing the accuracy of your AI.

 - Design journeys and workflows – Design conversations and user journeys, create a personality for your conversational AI and ensure your covering all of your top use cases.